ED HOLLER MEMORIAL FUND

 But, his story did not end there.
 Because of Ed's premature death to a massive heart attack, his three brothers took proactive steps and each received a coronary artery calcium scan.
 All three were diagnosed with heart disease with one of the brothers receiving immediate intervention which prevented an impending heart attack.
 It is an all all too familiar story of someone who seemed otherwise healthy and fit unaware they have a potentially deadly disease.
 That is why we make early detection a top priority in our work.

 When we were contacted by Ed's brother Dean Holler about The Heart2Heart Foundation creating a special program in his memory, we were honored that we could remember our friend in this way.
-When we decided to create a new program to serve our First Responders, we were incredibly grateful for the opportunity because we understand that about half of the deaths among these brave men and women are from heart disease.
-In addition to our signature programs, we are now launching efforts to help "save the saviors."
+We were incredibly grateful for the opportunity because we understand that about half of the deaths among these brave men and women are from heart disease.

-In February, we will be launching the Ed Holler Memorial Campaign.
-Contributions to this fund will underwrite this program for York County.
-At the end of this one-year pilot program, our goal is to have a replicatable Evidence Based Intervention that can be implemented in any community to help improve the heart health of not only our first responders but their families.
+In February of 2012, we launched the Ed Holler Memorial Campaign.
+Contributions to this fund will underwrite this program that will start in York County, SC.
+Through this new program, our goal is to have a replicatable Evidence Based Intervention that can be implemented in any community to help improve the heart health of not only our first responders but their families.

 We are excited to have a collaborative partnership with Carolina Cardiology Associates and our team of dedicated health care professionals and advisors to help our program participants succeed!
 If we can prevent one heart attack, keep one more loved one from dying prematurely from this disease and help our first responders live healthier lives ...it will be a tremendous way to honor Ed's life.